Welcome to the Center for Academic Advancement!

 The Center provides academic support and resources for all Ithaca College students, regardless of school or major!
 We are comprised of the Academic Advising Center, Student Accessibility Services and Tutoring Services.
 Close partnerships between all three areas mean that we can seamlessly help you find the best resources to meet your academic needs!

-- The Academic Advising Center (AAC) has five professional academic advisors, who partner with faculty and staff across campus and can assist you with educational planning and academic goal setting.
+- The Academic Advising Center (AAC) has four professional academic advisors, who partner with faculty and staff across campus and can assist you with educational planning and academic goal setting.
 Every Ithaca College student is also assigned a faculty advisor in their respective major and minor and you are encouraged to meet with that advisor on a regular basis.
 The Academic Advising Center is located at 130A Rothschild Place.
 Appointments can be made by calling 607-274-1001, or you can take advantage of drop-in hours (Monday-Thursday 9am – 4pm or Friday 10am-4pm) when there is always an academic advisor available!

 - Student Accessibility Services (SAS) works with students to develop strategies for overcoming obstacles that might otherwise limit academic success.
 SAS partners with faculty, staff, and students to develop and implement accommodation plans that provide equal access to academic programs.
 This office is located in 100 Rothschild Place.
 Their phone number is 607-274-1005.